 Block Diagram

 This design is a bit more complex than the previous one.
 It includes: A Nios II Soft Processor, a PLL, some GPIO, a UART to talk to a host an external SDRAM controller, the SDRAM itself.
-In this case the SDRAM controller takes care of most of the processes we need in order to boot and run from SDRAM without building address counters around it.D’
+In this case the SDRAM controller takes care of most of the processes we need in order to boot and run from SDRAM without building address counters around it.
+Some IP components are in the Platform Designer’s system, but we won’t be using them for this lab, these include: Sysid, Timer, Key, and Switch.